History of cartography: Hellenistic Mediterranean

 A vital contribution to mapping the reality of the world came with a scientific estimate of the circumference of the earth.
 This event has been described as the first scientific attempt to give geographical studies a mathematical basis.
 The man credited for this achievement was Eratosthenes (275–195 BC), a Greek scholar who lived in Hellenistic North Africa.
 As described by George Sarton, historian of science, "there was among them [Eratosthenes's contemporaries] a man of genius but as he was working in a new field they were too stupid to recognize him".
 His work, including On the Measurement of the Earth and Geographica, has only survived in the writings of later philosophers such as Cleomedes and Strabo.
 He was a devoted geographer who set out to reform and perfect the map of the world.
 Eratosthenes argued that accurate mapping, even if in two dimensions only, depends upon the establishment of accurate linear measurements.
 He was the first to calculate the Earth's circumference (within 0.5 percent accuracy).
 His great achievement in the field of cartography was the use of a new technique of charting with meridians, his imaginary north–south lines, and parallels, his imaginary west–east lines.
-These axis lines were placed over the map of the earth with their origin in the city of Rhodes and divided the world into sectors.
+These axis lines were placed over the map of the Earth with their origin in the city of Rhodes and divided the world into sectors.
 Then, Eratosthenes used these earth partitions to reference places on the map.
-He also divided Earth into five climatic regions which was proposed at least as early as the late sixth or early fifth century BC by Parmenides: a torrid zone across the middle, two frigid zones at extreme north and south, and two temperate bands in between.
+He also divided Earth into five climatic regions, which was proposed at least as early as the late sixth or early fifth century BC by Parmenides: a torrid zone across the middle, two frigid zones at extreme north and south, and two temperate bands in between.
 He was likely also the first person to use the word "geography".

 Roman Empire

 Pomponius Mela

-Pomponius Mela is unique among ancient geographers in that, after dividing the earth into five zones, of which two only were habitable, he asserts the existence of antichthones, inhabiting the southern temperate zone inaccessible to the folk of the northern temperate regions from the unbearable heat of the intervening torrid belt.
+Pomponius Mela (1st century B.C.) is unique among ancient geographers in that, after dividing the earth into five zones, of which two only were habitable, he asserts the existence of antichthones inhabiting the southern temperate zone, inaccessible to the folk of the northern temperate regions due to the unbearable heat of the intervening torrid belt.
 On the divisions and boundaries of Europe, Asia and Africa, he repeats Eratosthenes; like all classical geographers from Alexander the Great (except Ptolemy) he regards the Caspian Sea as an inlet of the Northern Ocean, corresponding to the Persian Gulf and the Red Sea on the south.